fallenevil12/owi-arduino/README.md

 Status
 ============

 The code is mostly functional and stable.
 More testing routine might be added to aid with the integration of newly built robot.
 Once all Joint configs (input output pins, offset, limit, pid...) are set right, passing control to ROS is pretty solid.
+Not yet implemented are concurency protection for data in RTOS... but at worst, a few instances of corrupted data now and then are just noise and has no big consequence for this cheap project.

 Build